akvus/akv-vim-config/CHEAT_SHEET.md

 :%s/findString/replaceString/g -> g means replace all
 :%s/findString/replaceString/gc-> gc - to confirm each replacement :not - reset search highlighting
+<S-#> - hightlights all instances of the word under cursor - next press moves to next find
 ```

 ## Navigation in normal mode